Cocoa Prices See Support from Expectations for Index-Related Buying

-NY cocoa prices closed higher amid expectations for index-related buying tied to the addition of cocoa futures to the Bloomberg Commodity Index (BCOM) starting in January.
+NY cocoa prices closed higher on Tuesday on continued support from expectations for index-related buying tied to the addition of cocoa futures to the Bloomberg Commodity Index (BCOM) starting in January.
 According to Citigroup, the inclusion of cocoa in the BCOM may lure as much as $2 billion of buying of NY cocoa futures.

 Increased cocoa arrivals at ports in the Ivory Coast are bearish for cocoa prices.
 Monday's government data showed that Ivory Coast farmers shipped 970,945 MT of cocoa to ports this new marketing year (Oct 1 through Dec 21), down -0.1% from 970,945 MT in the same period a year ago.
 The Ivory Coast is the world's largest cocoa producer.